Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 - Merge stores end-customer data and credentials indefinitely until manually deleted.
 Unified.to stores no end-customer data at rest.

 - Both platforms hold SOC 2 Type II, HIPAA, GDPR, and CCPA.
-Merge adds ISO 27001 and DPF participation.
+Merge adds ISO 27001.
 Unified.to adds PIPEDA and the architectural advantage of no PII persistence.

 Start your free 30-day trial or talk to our team to see Unified.to in production.